skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

 organization, the Office is responsible for lean design thinking and delivering innovative solutions to important problems.
 So it was important for the Office to not only "do" agile, but to "be" agile.
-However, they were experiencing difficulty connecting the elements of agile together, such as planning, testing, and iteration.
+However, they were finding it difficult to connect the elements of agile together, such as planning, testing, and iteration.
 {% endcapture %}